Guidelines for dairy housing design

-The recommended width for single cubicle beds is 8ft/2.4 meters.
-This width will even allow very large Holstein cows enough room to rise and lunge forward in the bed when lying down and getting up.
+The recommended length for single cubicle beds is 8ft/2.4 metres.
+This length will even allow very large Holstein cows enough room to rise and lunge forward in the bed when lying down and getting up.
 When old dairy cubicle houses are being retrofitted this is not always achievable, but certainly in new builds this measurement should be the target.

-15ft/4.57 meters is the recommended width for head to head cubicles; this will allow cows sufficient lunging room.
+15ft/4.57 metres is the recommended length for head-to-head cubicles; this will allow cows sufficient lunging room.
 It also facilitates the use of one post for two head-to-head cubicles in the EASYFIX system.

 We recommend that the set up from the floor to the top of the mat is 7/8 inches in height.
 This height will help to maintain cleaner cubicle beds as it allows the effluent in the channel to be spread over a larger surface area.
 5/6 inches is definitely too low.

-The width of the cubicle passage is recommended at a minimum of 10ft/3 meters.
-If cubicle passage is any narrower it will impede and restrict the movement of cows as they leave adjacent cubicle beds.
+The width of the cubicle passage is recommended at a minimum of lOft/3 metres.
+If the cubicle passage is any narrower it will impede and restrict the movement of cows as they leave adjacent cubicle beds.
 Depending on the cleaning mechanism in the shed it can also lead to the channel between the cubicles filling up very quickly and the cows dragging the effluent up on the cubicle bed and in extreme cases leads to dirty hooves which in turn lead to laminitis.

-Cows require approx 2ft/0.6meter head space to feed sufficiently.
+Cows require approx 2ft/0.6 metre head space to feed sufficiently.
 This is particularly necessary for freshly calved cows where body reserves need to be maintained through maximizing intakes.